 Developed by Brandon Jones, it is an impressive WebGL game demo complete with music.
 You can play it by using your keyboard and mouse.

 A WebGL graphic editor application by Evan Wondrasek with a smooth and fast interface.
 You can play around with filter effects like the brightness and contrast similar to the features you see in Photoshop.

 A WebGL game originally released a couple years ago on some traditional gaming platforms.
 Ubisoft has ported this game to WebGL.
 It contains amusing and amazing effects and controls.

-A WebGL that offers a 3D logo on the header with a basic setting of a site when scrolled down.
-It offers a possibility that WebGL can be use as a practical setting to a website or software application.
+A WebGL that offers a 3D logo on the header with basic settings when the user scrolls down.
+It offers the possibility that WebGL can be used as a practical addition to a website or software application.